LWJGL/lwjgl3-www/README.md

 Build status icons are loaded directly from travis-ci.org.

-A username account to LWJGL's TeamCity server is required for loading Windows build statuses.
-Node proxies requests to [teamcity.lwjgl.org](http://teamcity.lwjgl.org) to avoid SSL issues.

 Other LWJGL subdomains:

 - The website for LWJGL 2 can be found [here](https://github.com/LWJGL/lwjgl-www).